Estimated reading time: 3 minutes

 If you’d like to review the law yourself, you can find it here.

-We don’t do tax preparation, but we can certainly help you get your financials in order so you’re ready to talk to your tax guy.
-Click here for our services page.
+We don’t do tax preparation, but we can certainly get your financials in order so you’re ready to hand it all over to your tax accountant.